 South Melbourne Market is fully supportive of Port Phillip Council’s push for the Victorian Government to “ban the bag”, helping protect wildlife and the environment from the millions of plastic bags tossed away each year.

 We don’t have to wait until the government makes the decision, we would like to ban plastic bags at the Market as soon as possible.

-We have just closed our community survey and the results are overwhelmingly in support of banning plastic bags at the Market.
 We are now in the process of working with our traders to document our strategy to make this happen.